13 Things To Do In Ratnagiri: A Refreshing Exploration

 Photo: Sanjaybhagwat / Wikimedia Commons

 Ganpatipule Beach is one of Ratnagiri’s most famous beaches, known for its golden sands, clear waters, and serene atmosphere.
-The beach is a unique thing to see in Ratnagiri for sunbathing, swimming, and enjoying water sports.
+The beach is a unique thing to see in Ratnagiri for sunbathing, swimming, and enjoying water sports which is one of the best things to do in ratnagiri with family.
 It is also home to the 400-year-old Swayambhu Ganapati Temple, making it a popular pilgrimage destination.
 It’s perfect for anyone seeking a peaceful beachside escape or looking to indulge in some adventure.
 The sunset views here are truly mesmerising.

 Ideal Duration: 3 – 4 hours